kanik0/twittoscanner/README.md

 ```

 # Additional parameters
-`time_delay` sets how long the script waits before loading new tweets.
+- `time_delay` sets how long the script waits before loading new tweets.
 The API limits the script to 450 requests every 15 minutes, which means `time_delay` cannot be set below (15x60)/450 = 2 seconds.
+- `outputfile` sets the file name for CSV output.